billp72/netcreative/content/posts/2021-03-10--low-code/index.md

 **Low-code no-code**

-There are ways to develop applications today that are more affordable, and easier for non-programmers to get started than ever before.
+There are ways to develop applications today that are more affordable, and easier for non-programmers to get started.
 And just like website design before it, application development is also moving in the DIY direction.
 I am talking about no-code and low-code development.

 New low-code/no-code platforms are currently enabling non-programmers to write apps just like Wix, et al, did to allow non-designers to build websites.